Ask Help Desk: Big phones, big problems

 One final note: I know we’re trying to avoid spending additional money, but you might want to consider buying an external drive of some kind to store all this stuff on.
 I’m a fan of Samsung’s reasonably priced T5 external solid state drive — about $110 will net you 1TB of storage, which should be enough to last you for a while at least.

 The smaller the better: I use a Samsung phone that is about 5 years old.
 I find it and iPhones too large to carry around.
 Is it time to consider a flip phone from Samsung?
-I use a cell phone mainly for GPS and navigation and phone calls.
+I use a cellphone mainly for GPS and navigation and phone calls.

-—John Burns, Mexico and Canada
+— John Burns, Mexico and Canada

 John, I have been writing about phones for a long time — like, a “I-started-in-a-dull-English-lit-class-in-college” long time.
 And for most of that decade, I thought I’d never want to use anything but the biggest, fastest, newest smartphone out there, with all the features I needed and even a few I certainly didn’t.
 Then I turned 30, and started seeing things your way.

 This sounds like one of the cases where a fancy foldable phone might be the right choice, and I suspect that’s what you’re getting at.
 The beauty of Samsung’s Galaxy Z Flip 3 is that it acts just like a normal smartphone when you need a big screen, and transforms into something relatively tiny when you don’t.
-And after living with one for awhile, I’ve come to mostly enjoy using it — the biggest knock against it is its middling battery life.
+And after living with one for a while, I’ve come to mostly enjoy using it — the biggest knock against it is its middling battery life.

 If you feel comfortable spending around $1,000 on a gadget, Samsung’s flipping foldable might do the trick.
 That said, I worry it might be overkill considering what you actually use your phone for.
-For a moment, you had me seriously wondering if an honest-to-goodness, 2005-style flip phone be the better option here, but not all of them support GPS navigation and that sounds like a dealbreaker here.
+For a moment, you had me seriously wondering if an honest-to-goodness, 2005-style flip phone may be the better option here, but not all of them support GPS navigation and that sounds like a dealbreaker.

-To me, the best compromise in terms of price and performance here is a solid, small smartphone — they really do exist!
+To me, the best compromise in terms of price and performance is a solid, small smartphone — they really do exist!
 Apple sort of has the market cornered with its newer mini iPhones, and its $399 iPhone SE is a fantastic budget option.
-If you’re devoted to Samsung, well, I come bearing bad news: most of Samsung’s phones are enormous, even the budget ones.
+If you’re devoted to Samsung, well, I come bearing bad news: Most of Samsung’s phones are enormous, even the budget ones.
 I’d recommend Google’s Pixel 5 instead — it’s not the newest phone out there, but it’s speedy enough for what you need, and mercifully small compared to most other Android phones.